Sadabahar plant is amongst the easiest flower plant to grow at home and is known by many names like periwinkle, vinca, etc.

 Add a layer of potting mix over the seeds and spray them with water with the help of a water sprayer.

-Do not use high pressure watering can as it will displace the seeds.
+Do not use a high-pressure watering can as it will displace the seeds.

 Now, put the seedling tray in a location where it can get bright indirect sunlight, as the seeds won’t be able to handle the direct sunlight.